Heights on square of modular curves: Introduction

-is some Albanese map from the curve to its jacobian followed by the projection to $J_{\Gamma_N ,e}$, then any rational point on $X_{\Gamma_N}$ has an image which is a torsion (because rational) point on $J_{\Gamma_N ,e}$, hence has $0$ (normalized) height.
-The pull-back of the invertible sheaf defining the (say) theta height on $J_{\Gamma_N ,e}$ therefore defines a height on $X_{\Gamma_N}$ which is trivial on rational points.
+is some Albanese map from the curve to its jacobian followed by the projection to $J_{\Gamma_N ,e}$, then any rational point on $X_{\Gamma_N}$ has an image which is a torsion point (because rational) on $J_{\Gamma_N ,e}$, hence has $0$ normalized height.
+The pull-back of some invertible sheaf defining the (say) theta height on $J_{\Gamma_N ,e}$ therefore defines a height on $X_{\Gamma_N}$ which is trivial on rational points.
 That height in turn necessarily compares to any other natural one, for instance the modular $j$-height.
 Therefore the $j$-height of any rational point on $X_{\Gamma_N}$ is also zero ``up to error terms".
-Making those error terms explicit would give us the desired upper bound for the height of points on $X_{\Gamma_N}$.
-With some technical complications, that approach can in principle be generalized to degree-$d$ number fields, by considering rational points on symmetric powers $X_{\Gamma_N}^{(d)}$ of $X_{\Gamma_N}$ (at least if $\dim J_{\Gamma_N ,e} \geq d$).
-To be a little bit more precise in the present case of symmetric squares, let us associate to a quadratic point $P$ in $X_0 (p)$ the $\Q$-point $Q :=(P,{}^\sigma P)$ of $X_0 (p)^{(2)}$.
-Its image $\iota (Q)$ via some appropriate Albanese embedding in $J_0 (p)$ lies above a torsion point $a$ in $J_e$: assume for simplicity $a=0$.
-We therefore know $\iota (Q)$ belongs to the intersection of $\iota (X_0 (p)^{(2)} )$ with the kernel $\tilde{J}_e^\perp$ of the projection $\pi_e \colon J_0 (p)\twoheadrightarrow J_e$.
-To improve the situation, we can even state $\iota (Q)$ lies in the intersection of $\iota (X_0 (p)^{(2)} )$ with the ``projection'', in some appropriate sense, of the latter surface on $\tilde{J}_e^\perp$.
-Then one can show that this intersection is $0$-dimensional (but here we need to assume Brumer's conjecture, see below) so that its theta height is controlled, via some arithmetic B\'ezout theorem, in terms of the degree and height of the two surfaces we intersect.
-Using an appropriate version of Mumford's repulsion principle one derives a bound for the height of $\iota (P)$ too (and not only for its sum $\iota (Q)$ with its Galois conjugate).
-Then one makes the translation again from theta height to $j$-height on $X_0 (p)$.
+Making those error terms explicit would give us the desired upper bound for the height of rational points on $X_{\Gamma_N}$.